 Walkers Oven Baked contain 50% less fat than regular potato crisps.
-We've used the power of the Walkers masterbrand including brand ambassador Gary Lineker to help market the product and dispel the myth that for something to be healthy it has to compromise on taste.
+We've used the power of the Walkers masterbrand including brand ambassador Gary Lineker to help market the product and dispel the myth that for something to be healthier it has to compromise on taste.

 Even though our Quaker portfolio already falls below the average sugar guidelines set for breakfast cereals by Public Health England, we reduced added sugars by an average of 16% across selected Quaker products in 2019.

-Recognising the consensus building for a single consistent labelling system, we were among the first to sign up to the Department of Health’s voluntary front of pack hybrid nutrition labelling scheme, which includes both % reference intakes and traffic light colours.
+Recognising the consensus building for a single consistent labelling system, we were among the first to sign up to the Department of Health’s voluntary front of pack nutrition labelling scheme, which includes both % reference intakes and traffic light colours.